The third pillar

 A shared secret is symmetric: the receiver holds the same key that signs, so it can confirm a delivery for itself but cannot prove to anyone else who produced it.
 For a Settlement Signal routed into a payment platform, ERP, or ticketing system, that is the difference that matters.

-A Settlement Signal is signed by the same vault key that signs the chain.
-The payment system on the other side verifies a SETTLE against a public key it fetched once — no shared secret to exchange, and the signature is provable to a third party.
-That is what lets a settlement instruction cross a company boundary without a trusted intermediary in the middle.
+The Ed25519 path is asymmetric and non-repudiable.
+The delivery is signed by the same vault key that signs the chain, naming the accountable principal inside the payload.
+The payment system on the other side verifies a SETTLE against a public key it fetched once - no shared secret to exchange, and the signature is provable to a third party.
+That is what lets a settlement instruction cross a company boundary without a trusted intermediary in the middle, and it is a property a plain webhook does not have.

 The receiver resolves the key by the keyid in the signature header against GET /v1/verification-keys (also published at /.well-known/agledger-vault-keys.json), recomputes the signature base, and checks the Ed25519 signature.
 The SETTLE and the chain record it settles share one trust root.